 Firstly, you’ll create the plastic backing for your throw blanket.
 This is what will make it waterproof.

 The easiest way to cut the plastic sheet to size is to find a large, clean floor area where you can lay out your plastic material.
 This product is sold by the metre at Lincraft and is available in a thick or thin version.
 I bought 2 metres of the thin plastic as it is still durable while also being easy to fold/roll (and you’ll see why this is important soon).

-Place your throw blanket on top, lining up the corners on one end, and cut a straight line where the throw blanket ends to remove excess plastic.
+Next, place your throw blanket on top.
+Line up the corners on one end and cut a straight line where the throw blanket ends to remove excess plastic.
 To save time on measuring, I simply placed the throw blanket on top and folded the plastic at this point to create a guide of where to cut — it doesn’t have to be perfect but if you want perfect, you could also grab a measuring tape and texta 😉